- About Our Village

 Shorewood Citizens Academy

-- Citizens Academy Application (online fillable form)
+- Citizens Academy Application (online fillable form) (PDF)

-- Citizens Academy Application (print and view only)
+- Citizens Academy Application (print and view only) (PDF)

 The Village of Shorewood values civic engagement and opportunities for the public to learn about civic services.
 The Village is creating a Shorewood Citizen’s Academy to allow residents and visitors a chance to learn more about their community.
 The beauty behind the citizen’s academy is that it is intended for a diverse audience.
 Whether you are a resident of the community for 30 years, a new business owner, a curious high school student, a prospective homeowner looking to move into the community or a resident looking for volunteer opportunities in the community, the citizen’s academy serves to all demographics and backgrounds.
 This is an innovative program that offers community leaders and officials to talk about services and volunteer opportunities.
 The citizen’s academy serves as a new tool that enhances the Village communication by creating a hands-on learning opportunity for several individuals.
 As the Village continues to evolve its communication plan to serve the residents of the community, the citizen’s academy is a program that meets the evolving community demand.
 Lastly, the academy will allow Village officials a chance to work hands-on with residents and perhaps make improvements to services based on received feedback.

 Application Process and Selection